 Challenges in Implementing RAG

-Implementing RAG presents organizations with several obstacles:
+Implementing RAG presents several challenges:

 Conclusion